mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 {{"demo": "ServerSideTreeData.js", "bg": "inline"}}

 :::info
-The demo above uses a utility `msw` to create a mock server that intercepts the actual Network calls and provide data.
-Open Network tab in the browser's developer tools to see the requests and corresponding responses.
+The demos on this page above use a utility function `useMockServer` to simulate the server-side data fetching.
+In a real-world scenario, you should replace this with your own server-side data fetching logic.

+Open info section of the browser console to see the requests being made and the data being fetched in response.
 :::

 ## Error handling